 In the Second World War, two and a half million Indian men (yes, two and a half million) signed up to fight for Britain against the Nazis and the Japanese – the biggest volunteer army in the history of the world, now shamefully forgotten in both Britain and India.
 Indian troops (admittedly including fighters from what are now Pakistan and Bangladesh) made a huge and vital contribution to the Allied war effort.
 Behind the scenes, and behind the lines, one of Britain’s top spies in occupied France was Noor Inayat Khan, a descendant of Mysore’s great hero Tipu Sultan.
 Betrayed to the Nazis, she was sent to Dachau, where she was shot in September 1944.
 A bust in Gordon Square, near her Bloomsbury home, commemorates her.

 After the War, with a labour shortage in Britain, and low wages on the Subcontinent, Indian immigrants started coming over, particularly from Gujarat, Punjab and Bengal, always the mainstays of the Indian diaspora.
 Many came to work in the newly-created NHS, others in the textile industry.
-Under the British Empire, many Indians had migrated to East Africa – again mostly Punjabis and Gujaratis, Gujarat having had trade with East Africa going way back, probably into the BCs – but as countries like Kenya and Tanzania gained independence, East African Indians increasingly felt their position less secure, and many moved to London and other parts of Britain.
+Under the British Empire, many Indians had migrated to East Africa – again mostly Punjabis and Gujaratis (Gujarat indeed had trade links with East Africa which went way back, probably into the BCs) – but as countries like Kenya and Tanzania gained independence, East African Indians increasingly felt their position less secure, and many moved to London and other parts of Britain.

 In Uganda, their worst fears were confirmed in 1972 when then-dictator Idi Amin expelled the country’s entire Asian population (a stupidly racist act, which seriously damaged Uganda’s economy).
 Coming over as refugees with almost nothing, many Ugandan Indians set up as small shopkeepers.
 Working long hours for small gains, with whole families pitching in, they were among London’s lowest-paid workers in terms of per-hour rates, but a generation later that work paid off, as many of their children went to college, joined the middle class, and often managed to do pretty well for themselves.